wicknix/SeaLion/README.md

 GnomeRunner Linux theme - Uses GTK theme style and icons
 ![gnomerunner-theme-linux](https://github.com/wicknix/SeaLion/assets/39230578/37e3a277-9918-4681-984f-50f2651b0747)

-The 'default theme' even though on first start it will use Gray Modern instead
+The 'default theme' even though on first start it will use Gray Modern by default
 ![SL-default-theme](https://github.com/wicknix/SeaLion/assets/39230578/5aa88392-c5e5-4646-a18d-e57a6bbee974)

 PowerPC Linux build is compatible with 32-bit Debian 12 / Fienix 6 / MintPPC